top of page

 Marge raised her glass again.
 “Here’s to your dad.”

 After finishing their drinks, Julie said, “Thanks, Marge.
 That was nice.”
 Then her tone became serious.
-“Okay, let’s get back to work.
+“Okay, back to work.
 Franklin, secure the DNA data.
 Only Marge and I can have access.
 Then, identify the next sample sites.
 We’ll start there with the morning shift.”

 “On it, boss,” said Franklin, and he spun out of the room.
 Julie pushed up from the table.
 “Time to tell Boxman.
 Can’t wait to hear his reaction.”
 She hovered over the phone with Marge next to her.